 Connect with Other Families

-The emotional turmoil addiction brings often drives families to isolate the problem and in the process isolate themselves from the world.
-Addiction naturally breeds feelings of shame and guilt that both the addict and his or her loved ones share.
+The emotional turmoil addiction brings often drives families to isolate the problem and themselves from the world.
+Addiction tends to breed feelings of shame and guilt that influences the behavior and thought patterns of the user and his or her loved ones.

 Drug Education

-Addiction works in much the same way as a disease, eating away at the addict’s personality, character and power of choice.
-These effects inevitably seep into the family system, creating an environment ridden with conflict and distrust.
-Understanding how drugs affect the addict equips families in recovery with the knowledge needed to make informed choices when the addict’s behaviors threaten the stability of the home.
+Addiction works in much the same way as a disease, by eating away at the user’s personality, character and power of choice.
+These effects inevitably seep into the family system and creates an environment ridden with conflict and distrust.
+Understanding how drugs affect the user equips families in recovery with knowledge to make informed choices when this behavior threatens the stability of the home.

 Responsibility for Self

 It’s not uncommon for relationships between family members to unknowingly foster the addict’s drug-using behaviors.
-Addicts quickly learn how to manipulate the powers that be to their advantage, developing codependent relationships with certain key family members.
-As hard as it may be, families in recovery must learn to detach from the addict’s tactics and take responsibility for their own actions rather than being swayed by the addict’s demands.
+Users quickly learn how to manipulate family dynamics to their advantage and develop codependent relationships with certain key family members.
+As hard as it may be, families in recovery must learn to detach from these tactics and take responsibility for their own actions rather than being swayed by the user’s demands.

 Engage the Children

-While children may not fully understand why the addict acts the way he or she does, they are no less affected by the destructive relationship patterns that addiction brings.
-As substance abuse problems tend to run in families, helping children understand what’s going on can prevent addiction from impacting the next generation.
-For this reason, families in recovery should make it a point to include the children in the recovery process, be it through family counseling and/or child therapy treatment.
+While children may not fully understand why their loved ones acts the way he or she does, they are no less affected by the destructive relationship patterns that addiction brings.
+Since substance abuse problems tend to run in families, helping children understand what’s going on can prevent addiction from impacting the next generation.
+For this reason, families in recovery should make it a point to include the children in the recovery process, such as through family counseling and/or child therapy treatment.

 Setting Boundaries

-During the course of addiction, the addict’s life loses all sense of structure and order.
-In turn, the addict imposes his or her “new world view” on loved ones, making unreasonable demands for the sake of getting and using drugs.
+During the course of addiction, users’ life loses all sense of structure and order.
+In turn, they impose their “new world view” on loved ones by making unreasonable demands for the sake of getting and using drugs.

-Families in recovery must become experts in setting boundaries and meeting consequences in terms of what the addict can and cannot do.
-Setting boundaries not only protects and strengthens the family as a unit, but also supports the addict’s recovery efforts.
+Families in recovery must become experts in setting boundaries and meeting consequences in terms of what the user can and cannot do.
+Setting boundaries not only protects and strengthens the family as a unit but also supports the addict’s recovery efforts.

 Engage in Personal & Family Activities